aurelia/dependency-injection/doc/article/en-US/dependency-injection-basics.md

 * `Parent` - Skips starting dependency resolution from the current container and instead begins the lookup process on the parent container.
   * ex. `Parent.of(MyCustomElement)`

-Here's an example of how we might expression a dependency on `HttpClient` that we may or may not actually need to use, depending on runtime scenarios:
+Here's an example of how we might express a dependency on `HttpClient` that we may or may not actually need to use, depending on runtime scenarios:

 <code-listing heading="Using Resolvers">
   <source-code lang="ES 2016">